Neuffexx/DisplayKeys-IS/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. Each new branch should address a specific issue to keep changes trackable.
    * Ensure that `no one is assigned` to the Issue you are intending to take up first.
-   * Then make sure to `assign the issue to yourself` if its something you are working on so that other!
+   * Then make sure to `assign the issue to yourself` if its something you are working on so that others know!
 3. Once ready, create the pull request.
 4. Ensure the test Actions succeed!